Generalized Quantifiers on Dependent Types: A System for Anaphora: Main features of the system

-The interpretation of quantifier phrases is further extended into the interpretation of chains of quantifiers.
-Consider an example in (1): \begin{enumerate}[(1)] \item Two examiners marked six scripts. \end{enumerate} Multi-quantifier sentences such as (1) have been known to be ambiguous with different readings corresponding to how various quantifiers are semantically related in the sentence.
-Thus a sentence like (1) admits of two scope-dependent readings where each of the two examiners marked six scripts (\textit{two examiners} with wide scope), or where each of the six scripts was marked by two examiners (\textit{six scripts} with wide scope).
-There are also two further readings claimed for (1): the cumulative reading saying that each of the two examiners marked at least one of the six scripts, and each of the six scripts was marked by at least one of the two examiners, and the branching reading which says that each of the two examiners marked the same set of six scripts.
-To account for the readings available for such multi-quantifier sentences, we raise quantifier phrases to the front of a sentence to form (generalized) quantifier prefixes - chains of quantifiers.
+Multi-quantifier sentences such as \textit{Every man loves a woman} or \textit{Last year two scientists wrote five papers} have been known to be ambiguous with different readings corresponding to how various quantifiers are semantically related in the sentence.
+To account for the readings available for such multi-quantifier sentences, we raise quantifier phrases to the front of a sentence to form (generalized) quantifier prefixes - {\em chains of quantifiers}.
 Chains of quantifiers are built from quantifier phrases using three chain-constructors: pack-formation rule $(?,\ldots,?)$, sequential composition $?|?$, and parallel composition $\frac{ 2mm ?
 2mm}{?}$.
-The semantical operations that correspond to the chain-constructors (known as cumulation, iteration and branching) capture in a compositional manner cumulative, scope-dependent and branching readings, respectively.
+More precisely, quantifier phrases can be grouped together to form packs of quantifiers (one-element packs are considered quantifier phrases); (pre-)chains are then built from packs via the chain-constructors of sequential and parallel composition.
+The semantical operations that correspond to the three chain-constructors allow us to capture in a compositional manner cumulative, scope-dependent and branching readings

+To illustrate the working of the chain constructors and their corresponding semantical operations, we will first use a familiar example. \textit{Every man loves a woman} can be understood to mean that each of the men loves a potentially different woman.
+To capture this reading